RSijelmass/Notes/README.md

 If one would like to see what a previous note entailed, one only has to click on the abbreviated text and the note is displayed.

+### How to Run
+1. clone this repo
+2. run `open views/index.html` on the command line

 ### Technologies Used
 JavaScript